Philip1806/blublog/README.md

 - Multible tags.
 - Open Graph.
 - TinyMCE - WYSIWYG HTML Editor.
 - Post image can be uploaded or choosen by pop-up modal from already uploaded images.
+You can define the image dimensions and quality.
 - Custom SEO post title and description (It's auto generated if not specified).
 - Comments can be allowed or forbidden.
 - Post can be public, private or draft.
 Private posts are seen only from post author.
 Drafts are seen by all users with access to the panel.